annennenne/causalDisco/README.md

 - In documentation of test / scores say which data types they support (continuous, discrete, mixed).

-### Longterm

-- Once more developed look at <https://github.com/py-why/causal-learn>
-  and add it as an engine?

 ### Bugfixes

 - bnlearn has bug for old version of caugi.
 Fixed in PR \#149 in caugi.